StratexLabs/EmployeeCloud-Release-Guide/README.md

 This naming convention makes it simple to know what branches are available and what they are meant to be for.

 _Try to avoid using a slash ( `/` ) character in your branch names.
-It has caused issues with git libraries and the pipeline plugin in the past._
+It has caused issues with git libraries and the pipeline plugin in the pastlives._

 ## Commit Conventions